-- moving traffic will be slowed as the travel lanes are narrow and straight sections of the roads are short; - cyclists are safely accommodated within the carriageway of the street; - pedestrian crossings exist at all intersections and will be marked using pavers in a band that is visible to traffic, and in accordance with City approved policy (Fig. 11); - street lighting will provide both traffic and pedestrianoriented illumination from separate light sources; - electrical receptacles will be provided to street trees on select internal roads and open spaces, including the Village Plaza and Village Square, to allow for the installation of seasonal lighting; and - all utilities will be underground and low profile transformer (LPT) boxes will be integrated with the landscaping.
+- sidewalks are constructed in a variegated paver design with banding to align with architectural columns and to denote directional flow in open areas (Fig. 10); - moving traffic will be slowed as the travel lanes are narrow and straight sections of the roads are short; - cyclists are safely accommodated within the carriageway of the street; - pedestrian crossings exist at all intersections and will be marked using pavers in a band that is visible to traffic, and in accordance with City approved policy (Fig. 11); - street lighting will provide both traffic and pedestrian oriented illumination from separate light sources; - electrical receptacles will be provided to street trees on select internal roads and open spaces, including the Village Plaza and Village Square, to allow for the installation of seasonal lighting; and - all utilities will be underground and low profile transformer (LPT) boxes will be integrated with the landscaping.